-- 4.7 The following information is provided for each site allocation: - The site location and address, and an outline of the site boundary (based on available information). - Information on how the site was identified and any relevant planning history. - The approximate size of the site. - Site ownership details. - Proposed uses for the site. - Development considerations and key planning designations and constraints which affect the future use and development of the site17. - Estimated future timescales for delivery or development. - 4.8 The site allocations in this chapter (listed in Table 4.1 below) have been identified as locations within the AAP area where development may come forward over the plan period.
-These sites can contribute towards delivering the key spatial objectives of the AAP and the objectives of the Local Plan in general. - 4.9 The total number of new homes and amount of office floorspace expected to be delivered by the sites within the AAP area is identified in Table 4.2.
+4.8 The following information is provided for each site allocation:

+- The site location and address, and an outline of the site boundary (based on available information). - Information on how the site was identified and any relevant planning history. - The approximate size of the site. - Site ownership details. - Proposed uses for the site. - Development considerations and key planning designations and constraints which affect the future use and development of the site. - Estimated future timescales for delivery or development. - 4.9 The site allocations in this chapter (listed in Table 4.1 on the following page) have been identified as locations within the AAP area where development may come forward over the plan period.
+These sites can contribute towards delivering the key spatial objectives of the AAP and the objectives of the Local Plan in general. - 4.10 The total number of new homes and amount of office floorspace expected to be delivered by the sites within the AAP area is identified in Table 4.2.